You said... we did

 We Did...

-At the last South Essex Homes staff briefing, this was raised so staff were aware to be mindful of the language they use and to communicate in a way that respects residents' dignity which can help shift perceptions.
+You preferred the use of 'temporary accommodation' to the term 'hostel'.
+You felt that residents entering temporary accommodation may carry a stigma associated with transient or temporary living situations.
+This was raised at one of our Staff Briefings so staff are aware to be mindful of the language they use and to communicate in a way that respects residents' dignity which can help shift perceptions.
 We are sharing more positive outcomes and success stories from residents living in temporary accommodation.
 We have set up monthly coffee mornings, and held a workshop around positive affirmations for new art work in the communal lounge.

 Health and Wellbeing